do you know the difference between wild blueberries and cultivated?

 3) SEASONING is not necessary but nice.
 Use it or not.
 I like pepper, but if you want a pure white mayo then use white pepper.
 You can also use dried chiles, ginger, paprika, garlic, chives, a dash of sesame oil, . . . no end to the possibilities.
 For a standard all purpose mayonnaise, I just use pepper, but a little more than you might.
 If you use a lot of mashed garlic, your mayo becomes something wonderful called AIOLI.

 recipe: 1 large egg 1 T lemon juice or vinegar (your choice – remember) 1/2 t dry mustard 1/4 t salt 1/8 t pepper 1 cups oil Combine the first five ingredients in a blender, turn on high and begin adding oil SLOWLY in a steady steam, turning off blender to scrape down sides once or twice if necessary during the process.
+If you pour the oil in too quickly, the mayo will separate.
 Stop blending as soon as mixture is fully emulsified and thick.
 Makes just over 1 cup mayonnaise.
 Store in refrigerator.
 Personally, if I’m going to go to the trouble, of washing my blender, I’m going to double this recipe and end up with about 2 1/2 cups mayo, especially if I know I see dishes like potato salad, tuna sandwiches, or toasted pesto mayo tomato sandwiches in my immediate future.
 Store – You can expect it to last about 2 weeks in the fridge so plan accordingly. link to recipe

 HOMEMADE SALAD DRESSINGS